The Center's Mission

 Heather Wicklein Sanchez is the Manager of the de Tornyay Center for Healthy Aging.
 Ms. Wicklein Sanchez started at the UW in 1997 and comes to the de Tornyay Center with expertise in program development, grants/contracts management, and administration.
 She worked most recently with the Nocturnal Asthma in Youth study in the Department of Family and Child Nursing and previously was Manager for the clinical/research/training clinic operations of the Fetal Alcohol Syndrome Diagnostic and Prevention Network in the Department of Epidemiology.
 As the Manager of the de Tornyay Center, Ms. Wicklein Sanchez is responsible for senior management of Center operations and works with Dr. Cochrane on strategic planning and development activities to sustain and enhance Center activities.
 She is very pleased to be a part of the de Tornyay Center for Healthy Aging.

-Janet S. Pohl is the Graduate Staff Associate for the De Tornyay Center on Healthy Aging.
-She was the 2010-2011 de Tornyay Healthy Aging Master Scholar.
-Janet is currently a PhD student with the School of Nursing and has focused her graduate scholarship on gerontological nursing.
-As the Graduate Staff Associate at the de Tornyay Center, she assists with Center operations and activities including the Gerontology Interest Group, Gerontological Professionals Network, scholarship programs and research opportunities.
-Janet looks forward to applying her interest in gerontological nursing to the advancement of the de Tornyay Center mission.
+Shaoxuan (Julia) Shi is the new Graduate Staff Associate for the De Tornyay Center on Healthy Aging.
+Shaoxuan is currently a PhD student at the School of Nursing and her research focus on gerontological nursing.
+She has recently graduated with her master’s degrees in both Social Work and Gerontology.
+As the Predoctoral Staff Associate, she assists with Center operations and coordinates multiple activities including Center-sponsored events and meetings, the Gerontological Professional Network, as well as scholarship and research programs.
+She is happy to be a part of the team!